bonny/jQuery-WordPress-Plugin-Widget/readme.md

 ### Options

+* `data-slug`
-* `data-slug`required - the slug of your plugin
+required - the slug of your plugin

+* `data-banner-format`
-data-banner-format - optional, the image format of your banner image.
-Default is PNG, set this to JPG if your banner image is in JPEG and not PNG. data-banner - optional, set to `data-banner="none"` if your plugin does not have a banner image
+optional, the image format of your banner image.
+Default is PNG, set this to JPG if your banner image is in JPEG and not PNG.

+* `data-banner`
+optional, set to `data-banner="none"` if your plugin does not have a banner image

 That's it!